RiceComp427-Spring2019/comp427-hw1-paranoia-sjtutyx/README.md

   - Every passenger will carry some personal belongings containing some personal information.
   - Every passenger needs to send all personal carrying to the screening machines and go through body scanner.
   - To save the time, some special quick-pass channels should be opened when the checkpoint is very crowded.
-  - Screening machine may not be 100% accurate all the time.
+  - Screening machine cannot check all the potential threats.
 If necessary, TSA needs to check the passenger's personal belongs manually.
 - Assets:
   - The safety for the public environment of airport including public facilities, airport property, aircraft.
 No acts of terrorism, sabotage and threat to life should be allowed.
   - The privacy of the passenger including the passenger's personal carrying, passenger-specific images, flight number etc.